novotny-marek/novotny-marek.github.io/_pages/about.md

 Outside of university I work at [CZ.NIC](https://nic.cz) at [Turris](https://turris.cz) as a Tech support specialist.
-My work consists of resolving tickets from our users, improving the documentation and a little bit of everything, it's and open-source project :)
+My work consists of resolving tickets from our users, improving the documentation and a little bit of everything, it's an open-source project :)